Table of Contents

 - Warehousing help to ensure proper check of items in each shipment and prepares the record.
 All the record is maintained properly in order to avoid any problem at the time of delivery.

 Reasons for Warehouse

 - To meet changing market conditions (e.g. seasonality, demand fluctuations, competition, etc.)

 - To overcome time differentials between production and consumption

-- To accomplish least total cost physical distribution commensurate with a desired level of customer service
+- To accomplish the least total cost physical distribution commensurate with the desired level of customer service

 Types of Warehouse

 - Public Warehouse: This is a warehouse that is owned and operated by private individuals for renting purpose.
 Those who open a public warehouse use it as a hire to any interested persons and groups who paid rent fee to the owner of the warehouse.